idkyet312/Eco/Readme.md

 ### Installation

-1. Down the Zip and install (Going to be on the playstore soon)
+1. Download the Zip and install (Going to be on the playstore soon)

-2. Click help is you are confused or join room id 1 for feedback or questions
+2. Click help if you are confused or join room id 1 for feedback or questions